mateuscnh/mateuscnh/README.md

 ## Hi there! 😁

 I'm Mateus Cunha, from Brazil (PB).
 I'm 23 years old.
-Studying, 8th period, Computer Science at the State University of Paraíba and full stack student with javascript, Graphic Design, Musician.
+Studying, 8th period, Computer Science at the State University of Paraíba, full stack student with javascript, Graphic Design, Musician.

 In my free time, I like watching movies and series, listening to and playing music and especially sleeping and eating.